xavier268/rgen/README.md

 Word, line or text boundaries are meaningless here and should be avoided.

 Unbounded metacharacteres such as * or + are accepted.
-They generate shorter strings first, giving an exponentially decreasing priority to the longuer strings.
+They generate shorter strings first, giving an exponentially decreasing priority to the longer strings.

 Beware of *negative* classes, such as [^a] or the dot "." operator, because they will likely generate a lot of strange unicode caracters ( up to 4 bytes characters ! ).
 Prefer to use *positive* classes such as [[:digit:]] or [a-zA-Z] to limit unprintable characters.